Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: Introduction

-The proposed method not only serves as a viable alternative to existing methods for handling problems in lower dimensions but also demonstrates exceptional capability in valuing derivatives in high-dimensional settings, including scenarios with dozens of underlyings.
-To the best of our knowledge, this is the first instance where such a high-dimensional problem has been addressed effectively.
-Moreover, the proposed method is particularly effective for problems where the high dimension arises not from the number of underlyings, but from the impact of the entire process history on the derivative's final value.
-This is especially relevant for path-dependent options, which our algorithm can evaluate proficiently.
+The proposed methods not only serve as viable alternatives to existing \myrb{classic} methods for handling problems in lower dimensions but also demonstrate exceptional capability in valuing derivatives in high-dimensional settings, including scenarios with dozens of underlyings.
+To the best of our knowledge, this is the first instance where such a uncertain-parameters high-dimensional problem has been addressed effectively.
+Moreover, the proposed methods are particularly effective for problems where the high dimension arises not from the number of underlyings, but from the impact of the entire process history on the derivative's final value.
+This is especially relevant for path-dependent options, which our algorithms can evaluate proficiently, \myrb{ such as the Call Sharpe option which is discussed in this manuscript}.

-The paper includes the results of several numerical experiments, which show that the GTU algorithm is reliable and fast.
-In particular, we observe that the results returned by GTU are very stable and very close to the benchmark prices when these are available.
+\myrb{The paper presents several numerical experiments demonstrating that the proposed algorithms are both accurate and computationally efficient.
+In particular, the results exhibit high stability and remain consistently close to benchmark prices whenever such references are available.}

 The remainder of the paper is organized as follows.
-Section 2 introduces the UVM and the pricing principles relevant to this context.
-Section 3 reviews the fundamentals of the GPR-Tree algorithm.
-Section 4 demonstrates the evolution of the GPR-Tree algorithm into the proposed GTU method.
-Section 5 provides detailed numerical results from key experiments.
+Section 2 introduces the UVM and the pricing principles relevant to this context. \myrb{Section 3 reviews the fundamentals of the GPR-Tree algorithm and demonstrates the evolution of the GPR-Tree algorithm into the proposed GTU method.
+Section 4 outlines the foundational concepts of NNs and presents how they are employed into the proposed NNU methodology.} Section 5 provides detailed numerical results from key experiments.
 Finally, Section 6 concludes the paper.